k2view-academy/K2View-Academy/academy/Training_Level_1/06_web_services/06_how_to_use_graphit.md

     - Customer Full Name.
     - Customer City.
     - City International ID.
-    - LAT/LONG (previously populated using the translation table and concatenation function).
+    - LAT/LONG (previously populated using the Translation table and Concatenation function).

     Step 2:
     Using JavaScript, open a function node that splits the LAT/LONG field (e.g. 38.3484::-81.6323) and parse it to a map link